Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 In part 1, we saw that the spike protein is much more variable than other regions of the viral genomes.
 We even see variable and conserved regions within the spike protein, as the following figure (reproduced from the section on [homology modeling](homology)) indicates.

 [![image-center](../assets/images/600px/spike_protein_similarity.png){: .align-center}](../assets/images/spike_protein_similarity.png)
 Variable and conserved regions in the SARS-CoV and SARS-CoV-2 spike proteins.
-The S1 domain tends to be more variable, whereas the S2 domain is more conserved (and even has a small region of 100% similarity).
-Source: Jaimes et al. 2020[^Jaimes].
+The S1 domain tends to be more variable, whereas the S2 domain is more conserved.
 {: style="font-size: medium;"}

 The most variable region between the two viruses in the spike protein is the **receptor binding motif (RBM)**, part of the receptor binding domain (RBD) whose structure we predicted using GalaxyWEB in the [homology modeling tutorial](tutorial_homology).
 The RBM is the component of the RBD that mediates contact with ACE2, as the following simplified animation of the process illustrates.